Navigation design: Almost everything you need to know

 Whether it’s in the form of a breadcrumb menu, a dropdown or tabs, every product needs to have a user flow that a person can navigate to achieve their goals.

 Without well thought out navigation, your user may have trouble using your product and abandon you altogether.
-The reason that navigation design is so important is because it is method by which your user is able to explore and enjoy your product.
+The reason that navigation design is so important is because it is a method by which your user is able to explore and enjoy your product.

 As Alan Cooper highlighted way back in his 2001 article Navigating isn’t Fun: